Canopy

 What the manifest deliberately does not describe: execution semantics.
 We do not redefine how a harness runs a skill.
 We describe the package; the harness still owns the runtime.

-Registry deep-dive
+Catalogue deep-dive

 Adapter deep-dive